How to Keep Your Aging Parents Safe from Scammers

 Help your parents create strong passwords to protect their online accounts.
 Strong passwords make it harder for hackers to break in and steal personal information or money.

-Look into a password manager to help you like Bitwarden, 1Password, or LastPass.
-This will help you seamless help them from afar, too.
+Look into a password manager to help you, like Bitwarden, 1Password, or LastPass.
+This will help you seamlessly help them from afar, too.

 Encourage them to avoid sharing personal information online